-- After the blade pitch is set on both blades, torque the Mounting Bolts to the appropriate Value (Table 1, Page 1).
-Follow the symmetrical pattern and tightening each bolt 1/8 to 1/4 turn at a time.
-It is important to maintain an even gap between the hub half to prevent a change in pitch angle. - Now finish torquing the Clamping Bolts
+After the blade pitch is set on all three blades, torque the 3 Mounting Bolts following the symmetrical star pattern tightening each bolt 1/8 to 1/4 turn at a time.
+It is important to maintain an even gap between the hub half to prevent a change in pitch angle.
+Then finish torquing the Clamping Bolts and do a final check that each bolt is torqued.

 Torque Values

 5/16" Bolts 15 ft-lbs (180 in-lbs)

-3/8" Bolts 30 ft-lbs (360 in-lbs)
+8 mm Bolts 15 ft-lbs (180 in-lbs)